gerald1248/openshift-linter/README.md

 OpenShift Linter
 ================

-This is a utility for OpenShift users/admins who want to know if certain (very basic) rules have been followed.
-You can also specify naming conventions for namespaces (i.e. projects), names, containers and environment variables.
+This is a utility for OpenShift users/admins who want to know if certain rules have been followed.

-As it's very early days the focus is on `DeploymentConfig` objects.

 <img src="screenshots/openshift-linter.png" width="512" alt="Screenshot of the OpenShift Linter GUI"/>